biki321/chatapp-client/README.md

 ## Chatapp

-This is a web chat application. checkout [live](https://chatapp3210.netlify.app/) [check demo on youtube](https://youtu.be/l2lv4xyIlY8)
+This is a webbased chat application. checkout [live](https://chatapp3210.netlify.app/) [check demo on youtube](https://youtu.be/l2lv4xyIlY8)